gliderlabs/cmd/docs/guides/run-api.md

 <img src="https://cdn-images-1.medium.com/max/800/1*ITLxMPLRoXrEBsd_VxHw8w.gif" />

 Every Cmd.io command you make can be run via SSH *and* our Run API.
-All you have to do is write the script, create the command as usual, and you get this right out of the box.
+All you have to do is write the script and create the command as usual, and you get this right out of the box.

-The Run API exposes a secure HTTP endpoint to execute and return the output of your command, with an option to stream the response in realtime.
-The same endpoint can also be upgraded to a WebSocket connection to stream the output into a browser or to a WebSocket client.
+The Run API exposes a secure HTTP endpoint to execute and return the output of your command, with an option to stream the response in real-time.
+The same endpoint can also be upgraded to a WebSocket connection in order to stream the output into a browser or to a WebSocket client.

 Running a command this way is restricted to those with Access Tokens, which you create and assign to your commands.
-At any point you can revoke the token for a command, or delete the token entirely to prevent access.
+You can revoke the token for a command&mdash;or delete the token entirely to prevent access&mdash;at any time.

 Combined with environment configuration, you can start exposing secure APIs for capabilities that would otherwise only be reasonable to run from a workstation shell.

 Let’s run through an example.
 We’ll take `git log`, showing us changes to a repository since a recent point in time, and expose it as a command with an API endpoint.
-The period of time to look back on will be a human-friendly argument of the command.
+The period of time to review will be a human-friendly argument of the command.
 Here is our Cmd script consisting of two lines of Bash after two shebang lines:

 ```sh
 #!cmd alpine bash git